 |Law 972 Professional Responsibility*||2|

-In addition to all J.D./M.U.P. program course requirements, students must satisfy the upper-class writing requirement and the Professional Skills Requirement in the School of Law.
+In addition to all J.D./M.U.P. program course requirements, students must satisfy the Upper-Level Writing-Intensive course requirements and the Experiential Course Requirements in the School of Law.
 Please refer to the current School of Law catalog for details.